 Metabolic syndrome increases your risk of cardiovascular diseases, stroke, and type 2 diabetes.
-It is also closely linked to obesity and all the other chronic diseases related to it.
-People who have MS also often have low-grade systemic inflammation as well as increased risk of forming blood clots.
+It is also closely linked to obesity and other chronic diseases related to it.
+People who have MS also often have low-grade systemic inflammation and increased risk of forming blood clots.

 Causes of Metabolic Syndrome

-Just as more and more people are becoming overweight, more individuals are also developing metabolic syndrome.
-In fact, around 34% of adult Americans have it.
-And as we age, we have greater probability of developing the symptoms if we don’t actively work on preventing them.
+As more and more people are becoming overweight, more individuals are also developing metabolic syndrome.
+Around 34% of adult Americans have it.
+And as we age, we have a greater probability of developing the symptoms if we don’t actively work on preventing them.

 People who belong to the following groups are most likely to have metabolic syndrome: